 Bake the loaves at 500ºF for 20 minutes with steam, then remove the steaming pans from inside the oven.
 Bake the loaves for an additional 5 minutes at 500ºF, then turn the oven down to 450ºF and bake for an additional 25 minutes or until done.

 I steamed my oven in my usual way, described here in my post on how to steam your home oven for baking.

-The taste, texture and wholesomeness of this bread is evident from the first bite: it’s filling and solid, but somehow also delightfully light and soft.
-Sometimes there’s a loaf of sourdough that compels you to temporarily forgo any notion of restraint, a bread that threatens to take hold of, and subdue, your willpower.
+The taste, texture, and wholesomeness of this bread are evident from the first bite: it’s filling and solid, but somehow also delightfully light and soft.
+Sometimes there’s a loaf of sourdough that compels you to temporarily forgo any notion of restraint, a bread that threatens to take hold of and subdue, your willpower.
 You might find yourself in a deep trance with your hands on autopilot, cutting this bread slice after slice as they quickly disappear from the cutting board to your mouth.
 If you have brie or a similar cheese within arms reach, you might want to call for help.

 This crust runs the most striking gamut of colors from dark mahogany to light yellow.
 There’s no doubt the extra sugars in the potato helped this crust color nicely in the oven.
 While it may look craggy and hard, it’s actually quite soft and when toasted, it becomes super svelte and crunchy.

 The bits of potato and rosemary that found their way to the surface colored deeply, in a good way.
 If you don’t like well-toasted pieces like this, poke them back into the mass of dough right before you transfer them to their proofing baskets.